Grief Ritual Integration and Resources

 Keep track of what allows grief to flow and/or what impedes it.
 Make the most of our next gathering by bringing any questions that have come up or experiences you’ve had.

-Our Integration Circle will be held on Zoom, April 5th at 9:30 am pdt
+Our Integration Circle will be held on Zoom: Wednesday, Jan 7th 6:30pm

 Poems